Diogo-Pires/WeatherAPITest/README.md

 ## Overview

 This project is an Azure Function-based system that periodically fetches weather data from OpenWeatherMap and logs the data into Azure Storage.

+**This was a test from an interview process that needed to be done within one 1 day only.**

 The system consists of:

 - **Azure Timer Trigger Function**: Runs every minute to fetch weather data.
 - **Azure Table Storage**: Stores logs of success/failure attempts.